mRcSchwering/magic-soup/docs/mechanics.md

 Now, P1 became a downstream problem of reducing P0, as it doesn't have enough B.
 To avoid calculating a dependency tree during each step for each cell, all proteins are slowed down by the same factor.

-Note, lazyly limiting all molecule abundances to a minimum of 0 (_e.g._ `X.clamp(0.0)`) is also not an option.
-This would mean a cell could deconstruct only 1 A while gaining 2 B.
-It would create molecules and energy from nothing.
-See [integrate_signals][magicsoup.kinetics.Kinetics.integrate_signals] for more information.